 Impact: The proportion of people taking time off work due to respiratory illness (self-reported new fever and cough symptoms) has decreased in recent weeks.
-Nationally, the mean number of COVID-19 cases in intensive care and mean number of intensive care staff unavailable due to COVID-19 illness or exposure have followed a decreasing trend since early 2024.
+Nationally, while the mean number of COVID-19 cases in intensive care and mean number of intensive care staff unavailable due to COVID-19 illness or exposure have followed a decreasing trend since early 2024, both indicators have increased in recent weeks.